reformedbaptist

 A Defense of the Old Perspective on Paul What Did St. Paul Really Say? by Phil Johnson

-The New Perspective on Paul: Its Basic Tenets, History and Presuppostions by F David Farnell (Pdf)
+The New Perspective on Paul: Its Basic Tenets, History and Presuppositions by F David Farnell